A handheld for the tiny gaps between everything else.

 If you follow handhelds even a little, you know the rhythm: announcements, batches, firmware updates, new chips, then the next model.
 The market moves fast, and the hype cycle moves faster.
 So yeah — it’s entirely possible that six months after I buy this thing, there will be a “Thor 2” rumor floating around, or a new clamshell competitor with a brighter screen or better thermals or a slightly nicer hinge.

+Waiting costs you the small moments you could’ve used now.
 These devices also live or die by software and community, not just hardware.
 The handheld scene has this mechanical-keyboard energy: the device matters, but the real magic often shows up in the weeks after launch.
 Launchers, performance tweaks, controller mapping, “here’s the perfect setup” threads, and the collective debugging of all the weird stuff that happens when enthusiasts try to run twenty years of gaming history on modern silicon.
+And with the latest advancments of its turnip drives I am pretty confident the origianl Thor will be much more mature from a software standpoint than compared to the Thor 2 when it will be announced sometime late this year or next.
+So I an wait a year or maybe two before I get the Thor 2 when it has matured as well.

 I’m not buying the Thor because it’s perfect.
 I’m not buying it because it’s the last device I’ll ever want.